ksamuk/website/content/post/dadi-windows.md

 ∂a∂i is a powerful and flexible population genetics model-fitting package for Python 2.X written by [Ryan Gutenkunst](http://gutengroup.mcb.arizona.edu/).
 It is a popular tool used in population and evolutionary genetics research for evaluating the fit of demographic models to DNA polymorphism data.

 ∂a∂i is slightly unusual that it is a Python package rather than a standalone piece of software.
-This makes using ∂a∂i very interactive, particularly if one uses a dynamic coding platform such a Jupyter notebook.
+This makes using ∂a∂i an interactive process, particularly if one uses a dynamic coding platform such a Jupyter notebook.

-∂a∂i also has extremely handy functions that allow you to call the program *ms* by Richard Hudson directly Python in order to simulate data.
+∂a∂i also has extremely handy functions that allow you to call the program *ms* by Richard Hudson via Python in order to simulate data.
 So *ms* and a working Python 2.7 (32 bit) installation are both prerequisites, which in turn have other prerequisites.

 I normally use Mac OS and/or a Linux computing cluster for my day-to-day scientific computing.
 However, I recently installed ∂a∂i and all its dependencies from scratch on my Windows 10 PC.
 It was bit of a saga, and I wanted to share the exact steps I took, so as to ease the process for others.